 The Foundation has the right to review allocation of scholarship and demand full or partial refund of the paid scholarship if:

-- reports or the original tickets are not submitted in a timely manner;
+- reports are not submitted in a timely manner;

 - the study and research results do not meet the requirements of the study load established in the contract;